 After much searching, I encountered the inventor Lawrence Veale’s wife in Kingskerswell, Devon.
 Lawrence had died a few years prior, and she was about 85, not really too interested in marketing the product.
 I purchased a Revealer from her, and started to practice.

 Finding pipes was really easy, and as I was involved with building surveyors, clerks of works, etc. it soon became a topic of conversation.
 A few people asked me to find ‘stuff’ and I did.
 I ‘dowsed’ Stonehenge (lived nearby) and was amazed at the power of the leylines, which were actually in the air.

 A few years later, I moved to the USA, taking 3 or 4 Revealers with me.
-I was in sales, and met a number of sales guys at a business meeting, and the topic of dowsing came up.
+I was in sales, and met a number of salesmen at a business meeting, and the topic of dowsing came up.
 I showed them my Revealer and they all wanted one, so I was quickly down to my last one.
-They guys were persistent, and asked me to get more, which, of course I could not do.
+These men were persistent, and asked me to get more, which, of course I could not do.

 So, after much deliberation, my wife and I decided to make them.
 We had the plans, and Lawrence Veale’s secrets, thanks to his wife.
 So, we purchased a lathe and started to make them.

 Our greatest problem was the chrome plating, it was expensive and SLOW.

 We made a number of Revealers and sold them through these sales associates.
 I remember Virginia as being the best area, my late friend Ian Wallace really did well there.
 You may trip over one or two there.
 All this happened about 15-20 years ago, and when we sold the last few, we didn’t make any more.
 We had bigger fish to fry, and our marketing guys had disappeared from our lives.